GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 This solver (``poromechanicsSolver``) uses a set of attributes that specifically describe the coupling process within a poromechanical framework.
 For instance, we must point this solver to the designated fluid solver (here: ``singlePhaseFlowSolver``) and solid solver (here: ``mechanicsSolver``).
 These solvers are forced to interact with all the constitutive models in the target regions (here, we only have one, ``Domain``).
 More parameters are required to characterize a coupling procedure (more information at :ref:`PoroelasticSolver`).
-In this way, the two single-physics solvers will be simultaneously called and executed for solving the problem.
+This way, the two single-physics solvers will be simultaneously called and executed for solving the problem.

 ------------------------------------------------
 Discretization methods for multiphysics solvers